 If you’re a payday millionaire, you know the routine: you watch the pre-payday hours tick away and become a carefree tycoon as soon as that salary lands in your bank account.
 But before long, you find yourself scrimping and saving as you start another countdown towards payday…

-We surveyed 2,000 working adults in full time work to find out how they cope with the pre-payday countdown, and who acts like a payday millionaire once the dog days are over.
+We analysed data from our card machines and surveyed 2,000 working adults in full time work to find out how they cope with the pre-payday countdown, and who acts like a payday millionaire once the dog days are over.
 Here’s what we found!

 Hey quick spender